-- c) Should the complainant be a Councillor, that councillor may have a declarable conflict of interest in the matter and if so, that Councillor must inform the meeting of the declarable conflict of interest and follow the declarable conflict of interest procedures in Section 2.4.
+- c) Should the complainant be a Councillor, that councillor has a declarable conflict of interest in the matter and if so, that Councillor must inform the meeting of the declarable conflict of interest and follow the declarable conflict of interest procedures in Section 2.4.
 If the complainant councillor who has a conflict of interest, wishes to remain in the meeting during the debate and vote on the matter, the other councillors must decide how to deal with the conflict of interest under section 2.4.
 The complainant councillor can be ordered to leave the meeting place or conditions may be applied to allow that councillor to participate in either the debate, the vote or the decision on any disciplinary action to be applied. - d) The Local Government must debate the issue and decide whether the subject Councillor engaged in inappropriate conduct.
-If the council has lost quorum due to the number of conflicted councillors or another reason, the matter must be delegated consistent with section 257 of the LGA or deferred to another date when a quorum will be present. - e) If the Local Government decides that the subject Councillor has engaged in inappropriate conduct, the Local Government is then required to decide what penalty or penalties from the following orders, if any, to impose on the subject Councillor: - an order that the Councillor make a public admission that the Councillor has engaged in inappropriate conduct - ii. an order reprimanding the Councillor for the conduct - iii. an order that the Councillor attend training or counselling to address the Councillor's conduct, including at the Councillor's expense - iv. an order that the Councillor be excluded from a stated Local Government meeting - v. an order that the Councillor is removed, or must resign, from a position representing the Local Government, other than the office of Councillor, for example, the Councillor is ordered to resign from an appointment representing the Local Government on a State board or committee - vi. an order that if the Councillor engages in the same type of conduct again, it will be treated as misconduct - vii. an order that the Councillor reimburse the Local Government for all or some of the costs arising from the Councillor's inappropriate conduct. - 2.2.4 A local government may not make an order under 2.2.3 e) iii., iv., v. or vi. in relation to a person who is no longer a councillor. - 2.2.5 When making an order, the Local Government can take into consideration any previous inappropriate conduct of the Councillor, and any allegation made in the investigation that was admitted, or not challenged and that the Local Government is reasonably satisfied is true. - 2.2.6 The subject Councillor and where relevant the complainant Councillor, must be invited back into the place where the meeting is being held once a decision has been made. - 2.2.7 The Local Government must ensure the meeting minutes reflect the resolution made.
+If the council has lost quorum due to the number of conflicted councillors or another reason, the matter must be delegated consistent with section 257 of the LGA or deferred to another date when a quorum will be present. - e) If the Local Government decides that the subject Councillor has engaged in inappropriate conduct, the Local Government is then required to decide what penalty or penalties from the following orders, if any, to impose on the subject Councillor: - i. an order that the Councillor make a public admission that the Councillor has engaged in inappropriate conduct - ii. an order reprimanding the Councillor for the conduct - iii. an order that the Councillor attend training or counselling to address the Councillor's conduct, including at the Councillor's expense - iv. an order that the Councillor be excluded from a stated Local Government meeting - v. an order that the Councillor is removed, or must resign, from a position representing the Local Government, other than the office of Councillor (for example, the Councillor is ordered to resign from an appointment representing the Local Government on a State board or committee) - vi. an order that if the Councillor engages in the same type of conduct again, it will be treated as misconduct - vii. an order that the Councillor reimburse the Local Government for all or some of the costs arising from the Councillor's inappropriate conduct. - 2.2.4 A local government may not make an order under 2.2.3 e) iii., iv., v. or vi. in relation to a person who is no longer a councillor. - 2.2.5 When making an order, the Local Government can take into consideration any previous inappropriate conduct of the Councillor, and any allegation made in the investigation that was admitted, or not challenged and that the Local Government is reasonably satisfied is true. - 2.2.6 The subject Councillor and where relevant the complainant Councillor, must be invited back into the place where the meeting is being held once a decision has been made and the Chairperson must advise them of the details of the decision made by council and if relevant any orders it has made. - 2.2.7 The Chairperson must ensure the meeting minutes reflect the resolution made.